Watershed Improvement Districts

 Watershed Improvement Districts are formed as subdistricts of Conservation Districts.
 The conservation district in which such subdistricts are formed shall cooperate, advise, and consult with the Wyoming Department of Agriculture in matters pertaining to the organization, operation and maintenance of the watershed improvement district.

-In addition, on August 20, 2015, the Washakie County Conservation District and the South Big Horn Conservation District approved the creation of the Nowood Watershed Improvement District.
+on August 20, 2015, the Washakie County Conservation District and the South Big Horn Conservation District approved the creation of the Nowood Watershed Improvement District.
 This WID boundary encompasses both Washakie and Big Horn Counties.

 - Provide for the prevention and control of erosion, floodwater and sediment damages, for agricultural uses, and the storage, conservation development, utilization and disposal of water, and thereby to preserve and protect land and water resources, and protect and promote the health, safety, and general welfare of the people of this state...(WS 41-8-102)